joinpursuit/8-0-github-lab/questions.md

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
+Google
+"Don't be evil" is a phrase used in Google's corporate code of conduct, which it also formerly preceded as a motto.
 ```

 What English mathematician and writer is often regarded as the first computer programmer?